Shivappa Nayaka

-Shivappa Nayaka (ಶಿವಪ್ಪ ನಾಯಕ, 1618–1663), popularly known as Keladi Shivappa Nayaka, was an Indian king and ruler of the Keladi Nayaka Kingdom.
+Shivappa Nayaka (ಶಿವಪ್ಪ ನಾಯಕ, 1618 – 25 September 1660), popularly known as Keladi Shivappa Nayaka, was an Indian king and ruler of the Keladi Nayaka Kingdom.
 The Keladi Nayakas were successors of the Vijayanagara Empire in the coastal and Malnad (hill) districts of Karnataka, India, in the late 16th century.
 He was known as Sistina Shivappa Nayaka because he introduced a tax system called Sist.

 Conquests

 Shivappa Nayaka is remembered as an able administrator and soldier.
 He ascended the throne in 1645.
 During this time, the last ruler of the diminished Vijayanagara Empire ruling from Vellore, Shriranga Raya III was defeated by the Bijapur Sultanate and sought refuge with Shivappa.
+Shivappa not only gave him refuge, but gave him charge of Belur and Sakrepatna.

 The growing threat of the Portuguese was eliminated by 1653 and the ports of Mangalore, Kundapura and Honnavar were brought under Keladi control.
-Having conquered the Kannada coast, he marched down to Kasargod region of modern Kerala and installed a pillar of victory at Neeleeswaram.
+Having conquered the Kanara coast, he marched down to Kasargod region of modern Kerala and installed a pillar of victory at Neeleeswaram.
 The forts of Chandragiri, Bekal, Adka Fort, Arikady Fort and Mangalore were built by Shivappa Nayaka.

-Later he invaded north of the Tungabhadra river and captured territory in the modern Dharwad district from the Bijapur Sultanate.
-In the south, when he invaded and laid siege to Srirangapatna in modern Mysore district, an epidemic broke out in his army forcing him to withdraw.
+After securing the coastal regions, in 1654 he invaded north of the Tungabhadra river and captured territory in the modern Dharwad district from the Bijapur Sultanate.
+In 1659, he invaded the south and laid siege to Srirangapatna in modern Mysore district, however an epidemic broke out in his army forcing him to withdraw.
 In the south, he destroyed the Portuguese political power in the Kanara region by capturing all the Portuguese forts of the coastal region.

-At their peak, the Nayakas built a niche kingdom comprising the coastal, hill and some interior districts (Bayaluseeme) of modern Karnataka, before succumbing to the Kingdom of Mysore in 1763, which at that time was ruled by Hyder Ali.
+The kingdom of the Nayakas of Keladi reached its peak during the rule of Shivappa Nayaka, comprising the coastal, hill and some interior districts (Bayaluseeme) of modern Karnataka.